csc7/PP3_CI_QCSDA/README.md

 ___
 # **3 .
 File and Data Structures**

 The files involved in the quality control process are six.
+They are summarised here with the relevant information; all other information that might be contained is shown as "other" information and/or highlighted in blue.<br>
+They are generated on a daily basis, at the end of the production/acquisition of the day.<br>
-They can be Google Sheets or Microsoft Excel files and contain data with the following structure:
+The files can be Google Sheets or Microsoft Excel files and contain data with the following structure:

 - #### **PARAMETERS**
-    It is a simple Google Sheet / Microsoft Excel file
+    It is a simple Google Sheet / Microsoft Excel file that has a table with the following parameters:
+    - Vibrators
+    - Vibrators per fleet
+    - Maximum accepted deviation from COG (metres)
+    - Maximum accepted average distortion (%)
+    - inimum and maximum accepted average force (%)

+    These are the values that set the limits or tolerances to compute the points that were acquired without complying the specifications and therefore need to be reacquired.

+    The program just read the corresponding cell, the program can easily be adapted to other formats by changing the cells to read.

 - #### **daily_report**
+    This file contained a los of daily information and statistics.
+The program just read the daily production (as VPs, which stands for vibroseis points), layout (deployment of sensors on the ground for current and next-days acquisition) and pick-up (collection of sensors that have already been used)
 - #### **distortion**
+    This file contains header lines with information (summarised here in 12 lines) and then a table whose columns contains the following information.
+    - COLUMN 1: Line number (number of the imaginary line on a map where the acquisition takes place).
+    - COLUMN 2: Station number (number of the point where a measurement takes places, usually separated in intervals of some metres along the line, from 10 to 50 for example).
+    - COLUMN 3: Vibrator fleet id; identification of the fleet that acquire data in a point/station.
+This project consider two fleets acquiring data.
+    - COLUMN 4: Number of vibrators in each fleet: depending on the design of the project, the number usually can be from one to five.
+This project assumes 4 vibrators per fleet.
+    - COLUMN 5: Distortion: measure, in percentage, of the distortion being applied to the ground (for measurement).
+    - COLUMN 6: Planned X-coordinate.
+    - COLUMN 7: Planned Y-coordinate.
+    - COLUMN 8: Planned Z-coordinate/elevation.
 - #### **average_force**
 - #### **positioning**
 - #### **QCSDA**